pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

     <img src="image/4.png"/>
 </p>

 Ok!
-Now it's time to upload the data (sample_text.txt) and the pretrained model from Google (multi_cased_L-12_H-768_A-12) to the bucket!
+Now it's time to upload the data (sample_text.txt) and the pre-trained model from Google (multi_cased_L-12_H-768_A-12) to the bucket!

 <p>
     <img src="image/5.png"/>
 </p>

-Click the Upload folder button, and select the folder "multi_cased_L-12_H-768_A-12" to upload the pretrained model.
+Click the Upload folder button, and select the folder "multi_cased_L-12_H-768_A-12" to upload the pre-trained model.
 Click the Upload files button, and select the file "sample_text.txt" to upload your data.
 Then you should get something like this:

 <p>
     <img src="image/6.png"/>